insected/bobbae_gcp-wiki/SQL.md

 - Data Manipulation Language (DML) is used for searching, inserting, updating, and deleting data, which will be partially covered in this SQL tutorial.

+## CloudSQL

+[CloudSQL](CloudSQL)  is a fully managed service that makes it easy to set up, manage, and administer relational databases: PostgreSQL, MySQL, and SQL Server.

 ## SQL Tutorials